 Princess Marie helped the Baroness in the preparation of her biography of the Empress by verifying ‘previous dates, names, incidents, etc’.
 (Ibid, vII).
 We must imagine therefore, that Princess Marie shared these letters from Alexandra with the Baroness; Alexandra personally burned much of her private correspondence in the wake of the Revolution, to prevent these papers falling into the hands of others.
 The Baroness wrote: ‘Princess Marie Bariatinsky had a fine and sensitive nature and great charm of manner.
 Her tact and worldly savoir-faire made her a great help to the Empress during her first years in Russia…’ (Ibid, 168).

 A photograph exists in the personal albums of Tsar Nicholas II and his family, of the weakened Tsar Nicholas II recovering from typhoid at Livadia, still unable to leave his wheelchair.
 Nicholas II wrote in his diary: ‘My dear Alix nursed me and looked after me as well as the best nurse.
 I cannot express all that she was for me during my illness.
 May God bless her…’ (Quoted in Prince Michael of Greece, Nicholas and Alexandra, the Family Albums, 34).
 It will be remembered that Alexandra journeyed to Livadia in 1894 to the bedside of the dying Tsar Alexander III – and faithfully supported the Tsarevich Nicholas in the days leading up to his father’s death.
-We might imagine that his illness in Livadia may possibly have awoken fresh memories of the death of Tsar Alexander III for Nicholas; he himself wrote to his mother, Dowager Empress Marie Feodorovna: ‘About my little wife I can only say that she was my guardian angel, and looked after me better than any sister of mercy!’
+We might imagine that his illness in Livadia may possibly have awoken fresh memories of the death of Tsar Alexander III for Nicholas; he himself wrote to his mother, Dowager Empress Marie Feodorovna that his wife had been both nurse and angel at his bedside.
 (Andrei Maylunas & Sergei Mironenko, A Lifelong Passion, 201).

 I wonder what happened to this ikon which Princess Marie gave to Alexandra.
 It will be recalled that the Imperial Bedroom in the Alexander Palace, the imperial private residence at Tsarskoe Selo outside St. Petersburg, contained hundreds of ikons and religious objects, many of which were hung on cords from the wall, arranged around the great ikon of the Feodorovsky Mother of God.
 Two ikon lamps were filled with rose oil, the scent of which was so strong that it was still overwhelming to visitors to the room as late as 1937, twenty years after the Imperial family had been moved to their Siberian exile.
 Alexandra erected a small chapel to the right of the bed, which she furnished with ikons.
 Because of the personal association with it being a gift from a close friend and in memory of the Tsar’s illness, we may suppose that this ikon could have found its way to the Imperial Bedroom among the many others that hung here, although these were for the most part, presented from monasteries and churches across Russia.